 One way to see sustainable investment is to consider the significance of an ordinary, everyday transaction, where you purchase something from a local store.

 To what extent do the use of the products and the supply chain that brought the product to you ...

-o Create a sense of pride in you that you are involved in it?

-- Contribute directly or indirectly to your well-being? - Require constant inputs of money to provide the services? - o Depend on non-renewable fuels? - o Create waste that is accumulating and needs taking care of by society? - o Deplete the available stock of metals and minerals in the Earth? - o Pay the workers along the chain enough for them to support their families? - Contribute to the prosperity of the communities in which these companies operate?
+- o Create a sense of pride in you that you are involved in it? - o Contribute directly or indirectly to your well-being? - o Require constant inputs of money to provide the services? - Depend on non-renewable fuels? - Create waste that is accumulating and needs taking care of by society? - o Deplete the available stock of metals and minerals in the Earth? - o Pay the workers along the chain enough for them to support their families?